seetadev/EthOps/Module1/NFTs-from-different-networks/README.md

-# Nft Showcases
-A dapp where you can see all NFTs from wallet address in different networks.
+We are using NFTPort to see all NFTs from different networks.

-## Features
+This enables UAV Users:

-- Users can views their NFTs in different network when they enter their address and select the network such as Ethereum, Polygon (Matic), Avalanche, and Binance Smart Chain
+UAV Users can views their NFTs in different network when they enter their address and select the network such as Ethereum, Polygon (Matic).

-- Users can view the contract of the NFT such as floor price, unique token ids sold today, gas quote rate day, and list of NFTs minted
+UAV Users can view the contract of the NFT such as floor price, unique token ids sold today, gas quote rate day, and list of NFTs minted.

 ## Technologies
 - React